Junklicious/KerstenLane_DVP6-1903/README.md

 ### Testing Information:

-**Test User:**
+**Test User #1:**

 - Email: test@test.com
 - Password: TestTest321

+**Test User #2:**

+- Email: test2@test.com
+- Password: TestPassword

-For testing you can either create a new user through the sign up process or use the test user above.
-The Firebase database is connected to user profiles now so the test user might be preferred given that it already has some data in the database.
-If you create a new user, you will have to edit the profile before any custom information will appear on the profile screen.
+For testing you can either create a new user through the sign up process or use a test user above.
+Connections are currently made via platform.
+In the future users will select a game to search for from their list of games.
+Location searching is currently functional, but only searches in a fixed 10 Kilometer radius around the user.
+Users are placed on a blacklist after another user accepts or declines their profile, so no user will show up twice (this makes test somewhat difficult).
+In the future a larger pool of users will be added to prevent this issue.

 #### Known Issues:

-- Currently the browse page doesn't do anything but display the current users profile just to test how it looks.
-- Users can't currently approve or decline connections with users, which was part of Milestone #1, due to the full profile database implementation being part of Milestone #2.
-- UI is mostly placeholder and doesn't reflect the goal for the final design
+- No game based searching
+- Slow profile loading